 I have never tried this with photography but I strongly suggest that you think about it.

-Even though it didn’t work in the above scenario, when placed inside a newspaper, there is a way of getting good business from these at a low financial cost but would need valuable input with regards to your time.
+It didn’t work in the above scenario, when placed inside a newspaper.
+However, there is a way of getting good business from flyers at a low financial cost but would need valuable input with regards to your time.

-I remember years ago, my brother and I got roped into a part-time, side-income business by the way of Multi Level Marketing.
+I remember years ago, my brother and I got roped into a part-time, side-income business.
+Multi Level Marketing.
 Yes, you’ve heard of it and many people say "scam".

-So, during quiet times from our “early days” wedding photography business, we gave it a try…a big try.
+So, during quiet times from the "early days" of our wedding photography business, we gave it a try.
+A big try.
 For months we did nothing but hand out flyers and leaflets.

 We would get up at 6am, put on a smart suit, get a train into London and wait for the rush hour.
 We had a very well worded and professional looking flyer that we gave out by the thousands every morning with a huge smile and "good morning!"

-Well, we worked out that on average, for every 100 flyers we gave out, 5-10 would leave details on our answer phone and from that we would get 2 or 3 meetings and one would sign up.
+Well, we worked out that on average, for every 100 flyers we gave out, 5-10 would leave details on our answer phone.
+From that we would get 2 or 3 meetings and one would sign up.

-It sounds strange but we both knew that this wasn’t the business for us but the learning curve and knowledge we attained was amazing and it helped us follow our passion for photography.
+It sounds strange but we both knew that this wasn’t the business for us.
+However, the learning curve and knowledge we attained was amazing and it helped us follow our passion for photography.

-A year or two later my brother had left the UK for Swaziland in South Africa taking photos for the World Wildlife Fund, and I had upped sticks and moved to the Canary Islands (Spanish) just off the coast of Africa.
+A year or two later my brother had left the UK for Swaziland in South Africa taking photos for the World Wildlife Fund.
+I had upped sticks and moved to the Canary Islands (Spain) just off the coast of Africa.

-If Jo Public is handed a stunning flyer by a well presented, smart and polite photographer, I am pretty sure that he will remember you and that is your first point of personal contact.
+If Jo Public is handed a stunning flyer by a well presented, smart and polite photographer, I am pretty sure that he will remember you.
+That is your first point of personal contact.

-Now please understand that this is just an idea…something to try if nothing else really works and if your demographic or location allows it.
+Caveat: Now please understand that this is just an idea.
+Something to try if nothing else really works and if your demographic or location allows it.
 The worst that can happen is that you try it a couple of times, spend a little money and personal time just to see what happens.

 You never know, the contacts you make from one session of "leaflet dropping" could lead to all sorts of work!
 I was even head-hunted by the Sales Director of Allied Dunbar in the City due to my persistence!
-(Didn’t take the job)!
+(I didn’t take the job)!

 Radio advertising again, depends on where you are.
 It may work in a small town or location but I personally think your ad would be swamped and forgotten amongst all the others in big cities.
 It can be expensive too.

-If you did decide to "air" your wares, you would need a very catchy ad that grabs people’s attention and lets them know why they should call you or visit your short but catchy website.
+If you did decide to "air" your wares, you would need a very catchy ad that grabs people’s attention.
+One that lets them know why they should call you or visit your short but catchy website domain.
 In general I would say not to bother with this media outlet to start with unless you have good reason.

-Now you’re talking turkey!
-This is probably the one area that has served my business the most clients.
+Now you’re talking!
+This is probably the one area that has garnered my business the most clients.
 Done well, it can reap serious rewards but how does it work?

-First of all, you have a great looking website with beautiful images and expensive design.
+First of all, you have a great looking website (my web design business) with beautiful images and expensive design.
 How do people find it?

-As I said in previous chapters, I started building the site you are now reading over two years ago as a gap-filler.
+As I said in previous chapters, I started building the site you are now reading in February 2005 as a gap-filler.
 I knew nothing about the internet or building websites, but I learned so much in the first couple of months it really took off.

-After a year or so, when I wanted to attract new wedding photography business, I built a single, simple sales page on the directory at All Things Photography titled "Wedding Photographer Costa Del Sol” for myself which gave a little information about me and what I do.
+After a year or so, when I wanted to attract new wedding photography business, I built a single, simple sales page.
+I put it on the (now removed) directory at All Things Photography titled "Wedding Photographer Costa Del Sol".
+It gave a little information about me and what I do.
 It also included a few images...simple.

-Within the first 6 months I had pretty much filled my diary for the rest of that year with 12 weddings in June alone…the majority of it coming from that single page or wedding planners that had seen it.
+Within the first 6 months I had pretty much filled my diary for the rest of that year with 12 weddings in June alone.
+The majority of it coming from that single page or from wedding planners/organisers that had seen it.

 Two years after starting it, and as I have mentioned previously, this website gets some great traffic from all over the world.
 I now get requests and work from all over the place so how can this help you?

 Firstly, you can do exactly what I did and read up about how to build your own site that actually works.
-The company I used in the early days to get me started are incredible and very reasonable.
-You will have your hand held through 10 simple steps to building your own website and then just sit back and watch it happen…really!
+The company I use today are EXCEPTIONAL!

 Even if you have a photography website already that looks stunning, by building another site alongside it that actually brings traffic to your main site, you will get a lot more enquiries believe me.

-As well as building your own site, there are other aspects to the internet that help enormously like Google Adwords, forums and directories but you will learn all of that by using the above links.
+As well as building your own site, there are other aspects to the internet that help enormously like Facebook ads, Google AdWords, forums and directories.
+However, you will learn all of that by using the above links.
 Just do it!

-Maybe offer a deal of say 5-10% finders fee depending on how much competition there is, or simply arrange to exchange links on your website…an exclusive deal works wonders.
+Maybe offer a deal of say 5-10% finders fee depending on how much competition there is.
+Maybe simply arrange to exchange links on your website.
+An exclusive deal works wonders.